 The following day is a perfect illustration of all households the morning after a night out with those nursing hangovers on the hunt for either a Berocca or a hair of the dog, in this case Bailey’s.

-Meanwhile, Sharon begins dating a jockey who she had portaloo sex with at the races but it all goes south when she freaks out as the pair are taking a sauna steam together.
+Meanwhile, Sharon begins dating a jockey who she had portaloo sex with at the races, but it all goes south when she freaks out as the pair are taking a sauna steam together.
 Poor Sharon.
+Very unlucky in love…

 Kim and Brett enter little Epponee Rae in Bub’s Idol, a baby’s singing comp hosted at the local shopping centre and judged by Mark Holden (again, Aussie Idol was the shit at the time so this was a bloody good get).

-As Kim boos and hisses the competition and notices another mum hitting on Bretty, she and the mum throw down midway through the comp.
+As Kim boos and hisses the competition and notices another mum hitting on Bretty (who, BTW, is set to play Melissa Caddick in the upcoming Underbelly), she and the mum throw down midway through the comp.
 Classic.

-The episode ends with Kath returning to the races but rather than catching the train again, her hunk o’ spunk of a husband rented a limo (complete with empty bar fridge) which she uses to show off in front of the neighbours, “Oh yes, hello, how the other half live.”
+The episode ends with Kath returning to the races, but rather than catching the train again, her great hunk o’ spunk of a husband rented a limo (complete with empty bar fridge), which she uses to show off in front of the neighbours, culminating in my favourite line from the entire series (which is saying something!): “Oh yes, hello, how the other half live.”